dotkom/notifier/README.md

 - Displays todays dinner menu and opening hours from SiT cantinas
 - Displays bus data from AtB in real time
 - Displays and notifies about news from Online
-- Can be used as a webapp (for iOS and Android) by putting all the code on a PHP-enabled server
+- Can be used as a webapp (for iOS/Android) by simply putting all the code on a PHP-enabled server
 - Can be used as an infoscreen (full HD vertical screen) for continous use
 - All pages in the extension are live, they keep themselves updated
 - Written in HTML5, CSS3, LESS, JavaScript, CoffeeScript, jQuery and WebGL